 - The first bus begins at the bus yard at 41 Village Lane, Bethany CT.
 It makes the following stops:

-- The Ridgefield/Wilton bus begins at the Ridgefield Public Library and then makes a stop at the Wilton Public Library,137 Old Ridgefield Road, Wilton.
+- The Ridgefield/Wilton bus begins at the Jesse Lee Church, 207 Main St., Ridgefield, and then makes a stop at the Wilton Public Library,137 Old Ridgefield Road, Wilton.

 Throughout the year, questions regarding bus service should be directed to Colleen Keltos, Dean of Operations.

 For any student living within easy access to Metro-North Railroad, commuting by train is easy, quick and convenient.
 Each day approximately 200 Prep students commute by train.
 Commuting by train is also cost effective, as Metro-North has a very reasonable system of fares in place for monthly student commuter tickets.
 Students who commute from towns east of New Haven can take Shoreline East to Union Station where they can transfer to Metro-North to take the train to Fairfield.